Flutter app update alert dialog box.

 To handle this scenario we use firebase remote config such that we provide info regarding the app update and based on which we ask user to update their app.

-Pubspec.yaml :
+pubspec.yaml :

 dependencies: